Ala-Eddine-BOUDEMIA/Lung-Cancer-Diagnosis/README.md

 __Patches (no-overlap)__ | 1328 | 85 | 4053 | 6222 | 5207
 __Patches (overlap)__ | 5277 (0.45) | 921 (0.3) | 5706 (0.75) | 6222 (1) | 5207 (1)

+- We augmented data to 10000 patches per class.

+__2-Colon lung cancer classification :__

+- We used the [Lung and Colon Cancer Histopathological Image Dataset (LC25000)](https://arxiv.org/abs/1912.12142v1) dataset which contains 25000 patches of sizes (768*768*3).
-- We augmented data to 7000 patches per class.
+- We augmented the data to 10000 patches per class.

+__3-Lung cancer classification :__

+- We used the same dataset __(LC25000)__ but we only worked with the lung cancer image sets.
+- We did not perform any data augmentation.

 # Requirements